fabiomolinar/simulator/README.md

 To run the model, it sufices to run the `run_sim.py` python script which is located at the project folder.
 In other words, from the project directory, run this command: `python run_sim.py`.

+## To do

+- Store variables to be ploted on the Plot class
+    - Problem: Some variables have largely different scales than others; therefore, when ploted on the same scale, it's not possible to see them clearly.
+    - Solution: for variables that need scaling, store them on the Plot class.

 ## Python

 Notes related to creating this Python project.